 Heel pain is quite a common foot problem.
 It usually affects the back or the underside of the foot.
 Although it is usually not a symptom of a serious underlying condition, the pain can significantly interfere with your day-to-day activities.
 For instance, it can affect your ability to stand for a long duration, walk, or even exercise.
-The good news is that, depending on its cause, heel pain can be managed in a number of ways.
+The good news is that, depending on its cause, heel pain can be managed in a number of ways, such as something as simple as wearing corrective shoe insoles.
 Below is a discussion of the important things that you should know about heel pain in New York.

 What Causes Heel Pain?

 Heel pain can result from a number of issues.
 Some of the most common causes of heel pain include:

 This is a common cause of heel pain among teenage and child athletes.
 It is caused by the overuse of the developing heel bone.